An epigrammatic effect, by which contradictory terms are used in conjunction

 Related clues

-- Figure of speech in which opposite or contradictory ideas or terms are combined
+- Figure of speech joining contradictory terms

 Possible answers